19 Incredible Starlink Statistics & Facts

 Sources: Starlink, Starlink Insider

-Starlink operates a total of 147 live ground stations
+Starlink operates over 150 live ground stations

 Ground stations, or gateways, are required to emit signals between satellites in LEO and user terminals.